116 Fifth Avenue North, Nashville, TN 37219

 The beverages are local.
 Enjoy coffee from 8th & Roast in the morning or as an afternoon pick-me-up.
 The full bar features local favorites including Arrington wine, Picker’s Vodka and Jackalope beer on tap.

 The location is prime.
 Cafe Lula is located at the center of the Music City universe – outside the front doors of Ryman Auditorium.
 Dine inside and enjoy a bird’s-eye view of the action on lower Broadway through the floor to ceiling windows.
 If the weather’s nice, choose a seat on the covered porch.

 The vibe is casual and friendly.
 Order from the counter and have your meal delivered to your table.
 Take a seat at the bar for a great view of the open kitchen.
 Grab a meal to go.
 Whatever your choice, you’ll be well cared for by Cafe Lula’s warm and welcoming staff.

-Cafe Lula is open from 9:00 a.m. to 8:00 p.m. daily with extended hours when there are events at the Ryman.
-Happy Hour is from 3:00-5:00pm daily featuring drink and appetizer specials.
+Cafe Lula is open from 9:00 a.m. to 5:00 p.m. daily with extended hours when there are shows at the Ryman.

 *Hours are subject to change